ptersilie/rofi-bw/README.md

 ## Installation and Usage

 Download the script `rofi-bw` or clone this repository and run `./rofi-bw`.
+To sync the vault press `Alt+K`.

 ## Configuration

-`TIMEOUT`: Time in seconds after which the Bitwarden vault is locked.
+- `TIMEOUT`: Time in seconds after which the Bitwarden vault is locked.
 Default: 3600.
-`TCLEAR`: Time in seconds after which the clipboard is cleared.
+- `TCLEAR`: Time in seconds after which the clipboard is cleared.
 Default: 10.